mattjegan/KVRX-Website/README.md

 - Default backend doesn't let you add a date to your playlists
 - Default backend uses military time for show start/end times
 - Playlist isn't showing all songs or repeat songs on show detail page
+- Users can create pages with same link as pre-defined pages (e.g. 'shows')